-That’s a lot of traffic—so how can you use SlideShare to grow and market your business?
+That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 Are those enough reasons to love SlideShare?

-I’ll show you exactly how to create content on the platform, and how to use it for best advantage shortly.
+In this post, I’ll show you exactly how to create and publish content on the platform, and use it effectively for marketing.

 - There’s very little competition…

-- Very few businesses take advantage of everything the platform offers.
+- Very few businesses are taking full advantage of everything that SlideShare offers...

 Shall we begin?